Aleksandr Matovnikov

-Aleksandr Anatolyevich Matovnikov (Александр Анатольевич Матовников; born on 19 September 1965), is a Russian statesman and military leader, who is a Lieutenant General as of 2018, and currently the Deputy Commander-in-Chief of the Ground Forces of the Russian Federation since 22 January 2020.
+Aleksandr Anatolyevich Matovnikov (Александр Анатольевич Матовников; born 19 September 1965) is a Russian politician and lieutenant general who is currently the Deputy Commander-in-Chief of the Ground Forces of the Russian Federation since 22 January 2020.
 He was awarded the title Hero of the Russian Federation in 2017.

-Matovnikov was the 4th Plenipotentiary Representative in the North Caucasus Federal District from 2018 to 2020.
+Matovnikov was previously the fourth Presidential Envoy to the North Caucasus Federal District, serving from 2018 to 2020.

 In his military career, he was the Deputy Commander of the Special Operations Forces of the Main (Intelligence) Directorate of the General Staff of the Russian armed forces from 2013 to 2015, and Commander of the MTR and Deputy Head of the Main Directorate of the General Staff of the Russian Armed Forces 2015 to 2018.

 Matovnikov was also a member of the Russian Security Council from 2018 to 2020.

 Biography

 Aleksandr Matovnikov was born on 19 September 1965 in Moscow.
 His paternal grandfather took part in the Great Patriotic War as an artilleryman, and his maternal grandfather fought in the civil war in Turkestan, in the Great Patriotic War he commanded a division, participated in battles in Stalingrad and Bryansk.

-His father, Anatoly Mikhailovich, was a military man, a staff member of the State Security Committee, who in the 1980s held the post of deputy head of the secretariat of the 7th KGB Directorate (external surveillance of Soviet and foreign citizens), which was subordinate to the anti-terrorist unit "A" (now - Office "A" of the Special Purpose Center of the Federal Security Service of the Russian Federation, special unit "Alpha").
-In 1991, after the putsch of the State Emergency Committee, in the context of a possible assault on the KGB building in Lubyanka, Matovnikov destroyed secret management documents, for which he was subsequently sent to retire by the new leadership.
+His father, Anatoly Mikhailovich Matovnikov, was a military man, a staff member of the State Security Committee, who in the 1980s held the post of deputy head of the secretariat of the 7th KGB Directorate (external surveillance of Soviet and foreign citizens), which was subordinate to the Alpha Group.
+After the 1991 Soviet coup attempt, in the context of a possible assault on the Lubyanka Building, Matovnikov destroyed secret management documents, for which he was subsequently forced to retire by the new leadership.

-In 1982, he entered the Higher Border Military-Political School of the KGB named after K. Ye.
-Voroshilov, and after graduation in 1986 he began to serve in group "A" ("Alpha").
+In 1982, he entered the Higher Border Military-Political School of the KGB, and after graduation in 1986 he began to serve in the Alpha Group.

 He served under the command of Major General Viktor Karpukhin, and according to a colleague of Colonel Yury Torshin, during the service they "looked with envy at the participants in the storming of Amin's palace - holders of military orders."

-As part of a motorized group operating under the cover of operational units of the border troops, Matovnikov took part in the war in Afghanistan, where he solved specific tasks in the interests of the KGB, including intercepting a caravan with weapons and drugs in the border area with Turkmenistan and Tajikistan.
+As part of a motorized group operating under the cover of operational units of the border troops, Matovnikov took part in the Soviet–Afghan War, where he solved specific tasks in the interests of the KGB, including intercepting a caravan with weapons and drugs in the border area with Turkmenistan and Tajikistan.

-He held the positions of the head of the 2nd department of the 1st department of the Department "A" and the first deputy head of the department "A".
+He held the positions of the head of the 2nd department of the 1st department of the Alpha Group and the first deputy head of the Alpha Group.